 Heart Disease.
 You get this when fatty deposits called plaques form in your arteries.
 These substances cause your blood vessels to narrow.
 They also make them less flexible, so less blood can flow through them.
 Artery plaques contain calcium.
 The chelating drug disodium EDTA binds to this mineral.
 The idea is that chelation therapy clears it out of the blood vessels.
 It removes plaques, too.

 In 2002, the National Institutes of Health did a big study on chelation therapy, called TACT.
 It found that this treatment somewhat reduced the risk of heart attacks, strokes, and other heart problems.
 But it only worked in people with diabetes.
 The study didn't find enough proof that it treats heart disease.
 And so far, the FDA hasn't approved this treatment for the condition.
+A new study called TACT2 may yield more information.

 When chelation therapy is used the right way and for the right reason, it can be safe.
 The most common side effect is burning in the area where you get the IV.
 You might also experience fever, headache, and nausea or vomiting.